USA - Utah trip report

+Utah is one of the most popular states for nature tourism and outdoor recreation.
+The state's natural beauty, including its national parks and ski resorts, attracts visitors from all over.
 I hired a car from Las Vegas and drove to several National Parks & State Parks namely: Vermilion Cliffs Wilderness, Grand Staircase-Escalante National Monument, Monument Valley Navajo Tribal Park.
+But there are many more unique parks of oustanding natural beauty.

 The Wave, Vermilion Cliffs Wilderness